carlhenrikrolf/microtonOS/learn/bantu.md

 Mwànjo means octave in Baganda rather than being a name of a scale or tuning.
 Uganda and Zimbabwe are taken as examples here, but 5edo and 7edo tunings can approximate many tunings of subsaharan Africa.
-For one, tuning tends to be highly unstandardised, so 7edo and 5edo prove useful median tunings.
+Tuning tends to be highly unstandardised, so 7edo and 5edo prove useful median tunings.

+> **Chords**
+>
-For another, harmony in parallel major thirds is common and easy to play on a xylophone tuned near 7edo or 5edo.
+> Harmony in parallel major thirds is common and easy to play on a xylophone tuned near 7edo or 5edo.

 It is difficult to speak of modes when all notes in the scale are at an equal distance, but could be done for some of the 6-tone and 5-tone subsets of 7edo.
 It can also be done for dambatsoko similarly to European or Indian scales.